Greg Pollard

-Greg Pollard (born 5 November 1960) is a former Australian professional squash player.
+Greg Pollard (born 5 November 1960) is a former professional squash player from Australia.
+He reached a career high ranking of 5 in the world during 1985.
+He is a world team championship silver and bronze medal winner.

+Biography

-Pollard started playing squash at the Albury Squash Centre in Albury, Australia at the age of eleven before moving to Nottingham to further his career in the eighties.
-He was a world's top ten player and represented Australia in the 1981 & 1985 World Team Squash Championships.
+Pollard started playing squash at the Albury Squash Centre in Albury, Australia, at the age of eleven.
+He won the Australian junior title in 1979.

+Pollard moved to Nottingham in England, to further his career during the 1980s and later became the chairman of the Players' Association.
+He represented Australia in the 1981 and 1985 World Team Squash Championships, winning a silver and bronze medals respectively.